Multi-Modal RGB-D Scene Recognition Across Domains: Related Work

-The goal of unsupervised domain adaptation is to produce models with good performance on an unsupervised target domain, when training on labeled data from a related but different supervised source domain.
-The target samples are available during training and can be exploited to understand and reduce the existing domain shift \cite{csurka_book}.
-In the most recent domain adaptation literature we can identify three main strategies. \textit{Discrepancy-based} methods \cite{long2015learning,sun2016return,AFN} measure and minimize the distance between source and target distributions acting at feature level. \textit{Adversarial learning} techniques \cite{Ganin:DANN:JMLR16,tzeng2017adversarial,russo2018source,CycleGAN2017} train a generator and a domain discriminator adversarially so that the optimal solution is the one in which the generator produces target features indistinguishable from those of the source.
-The last and more recent research line comprises the approaches that enhance the generalization ability of the network by introducing an auxiliary \textit{self-supervised} task \cite{carlucci2019domain,xu2019self}.
+\textbf{Domain Adaptation} The performance of a learning model naturally drops when training and testing data come from different distributions.
+Unsupervised Domain Adaptation is an extensively explored strategy to address this problem and it focuses on how to transfer knowledge learned from a labeled dataset (source domain) to another unlabeled one (target domain), whose data are available at training time \cite{csurka_book}.
+In the most recent domain adaptation literature we can identify three main solutions. \textit{Discrepancy-based} methods \cite{long2015learning,sun2016return,AFN} measure and minimize the distance between source and target distributions acting at feature level. \textit{Adversarial learning} techniques \cite{Ganin:DANN:JMLR16,tzeng2017adversarial,russo2018source,CycleGAN2017} train a generator and a domain discriminator adversarially so that the optimal solution is the one in which the generator produces target features indistinguishable from those of the source.
+The last and more recent research line comprises the approaches that enhance the generalization ability of the network by introducing an auxiliary \textit{self-supervised} task \cite{PAMIselfsup,xu2019self}.
 The unlabeled target data can be used to optimize the self-supervised objective which helps to produce a robust representation for the main supervised task.